SS Hebble

 SS Hebble was a freight vessel built for the Goole Steam Shipping Company Limited in 1891.

 History

 Hebble was built by William Dobson and Company in Walker Yard for the Goole Steam Shipping Company Limited and launched on 7 July 1891.

 Hebble was obtained by the Lancashire and Yorkshire Railway in 1905.

 On 12 August 1908, Hebble was damaged in a collision with the Yarmouth steamer Armourer in the Humber estuary.

 Hebble was requisitioned by the Admiralty in the World War I. She struck a mine and sank in the North Sea 1.5 nmi east of Roker, County Durham, England, with the loss of five of her crew.
+One of the crew that died with the ship was named Archibald Howard, aged 36.